 We’ve arranged and described many collections using finding aids.
 You can search our finding aids using Archives West, which will also display collections available at other Pacific Northwest institutions.

-Collection guides include background and summary information, and generally also a “container list“ reflecting the physical arrangement of the collection (contents of boxes and folder).
+Finding aids include background and summary information, and usually a “container list” briefly describing the contents of the boxes and folders holding the collections’ items.

-Unprocessed collections have not yet been arranged and described.
+We also list “unprocessed collections” which have not yet been arranged or described.
 They are listed in our Accession Register for Manuscripts and in our Accession Register for University Archives.
-In general, these collections are available for use, but in some cases there may be access restrictions due to donor requirements, or the condition or nature of the materials.
+In general, these collections are available for use, but in some cases there may be access restrictions due to donor requirements, or the condition or nature of the items.

 How to find items in MASC?

 - Use Search It for MASC – a specially-designed link to search our physical and digital collections in MASC

 - Archives West – search several western United States archives at once

 Ask MASC staff – we are happy to help!

 Remember – our items can only be used in our reading room during our open hours.